IndaxAIClubUTAMU/Indabax-AI-Club-UTAMU/README.md

 B.Arison is the current designer & maintainer of the website

-I am open for suggestions oon the layout & content of the website.
+I am open for suggestions on the layout & content of the website.

 You can reach on these platforms: